mui/material-ui/docs/src/pages/guides/api/api.md

 ## Composition

-You may have noticed some inconsistency in our API regarding composing components.
+You may have noticed some inconsistency in the API regarding composing components.
 To provide some transparency, we have been using the following rules when designing the API:

 1. Using the `children` property is the idiomatic way to do composition with React.